biodiversity-exploratories-synthesis/Forest_functions_dataset/README.md

 # Versions

-- July 2023: Currently the synthesis dataset functions forest is under construction.
+- August 2023: Currently final decisions are being made on what to include in the synthesis forest functions dataset.

 # Scripts